 For Laura Vecchio, web development was love at first sight.
-After writing her first lines of code while pursuing a Marketing degree from Bentley University in 2006, she knew she was destined to be a nerd.
-Following earning her Bachelor's degree, she went on to tackle a Web Development Certificate from Boston University's CDIA, and has since worn many hats in the tech industry including social media marketer, digital strategist and, most importantly, front-end developer.
-Through teaching courses at GDI, Laura is excited to instill her passion and energy for technology in the women of the Boston area.
+After writing her first lines of code while pursuing a Marketing degree from Bentley University, she knew she was destined to be a geek.
+After Bentley, her desire to live at the intersection of marketing and technology fueled her to pair her business background with a Web Development Certificate from Boston University's CDIA.
+She has since worn many hats in the tech industry including social media marketer, digital strategist and now works as a front-end engineer at Bose Corporation.
+As the head of curriculum and as a core teacher with Girl Develop It, Laura is excited to instill her passion and energy for technology in the women of the Boston area.

 Amber Stubbs has a Ph.D in Computer Science and works as a researcher studying how to teach computers to understand human language.
 In the fall of 2013, she'll be an adjunct professor at Simmons College in Boton.

 She joined GDI because she loves how much computer programming enables her to do, both for work and for fun, and she's excited to have the opportunity to teach women of all ages and backgrounds the skills they need to use computers effectively.

 Amanda Cheung is a front end developer at DockYard, a web and mobile web app consultancy based in Boston.
 Amanda grew up in Boston and went to school at the University of Wisconsin - Madison where she studied fine arts with concentrations in painting and graphic design.
 After graduating she started taking web development classes at night while working as a graphic designer.
 She has been doing front end programming ever since and loves it!
 She joined GDI because she wants others to have just as much fun doing work as she does.